1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

 #### Looking at data

 To get started quickly with minimal fuss, I usually grab a copy of my [d3-starter-kit repo](https://github.com/1wheel/d3-starterkit).
-It contains [d3](http://d3js.org/), [lodash](http://underscorejs.org/), [d3-jetpack](https://github.com/gka/d3-jetpack) and some helper functions and for generating tooltips, scales, axiis and styling them.
+It contains [d3](http://d3js.org/), [lodash](http://underscorejs.org/), [d3-jetpack](https://github.com/gka/d3-jetpack) and some helper functions and for generating tooltips, scales, axes and styling them.

-Having saved the array of nomintions as `data.csv`, we can load it into the starter-kit [template](script.js) and check the integrity of our data:
+Having saved the array of nominations as `data.csv`, we can load it into the starter-kit [template](https://github.com/1wheel/roadtolarissa/blob/master/source/javascripts/posts/dataAnalysis/script.js) and check the integrity of our data:

 ```javascript
 d3.csv('data.csv', function(nominations){